DrSciCortex/CyberFingerMod/README.md

 ## Recommendation: Install win-f resonite/desktop focus solution

-AutoHotKey v2 script for resonite is under ./AHKv2 Refer to AutoHotKey v2 docs for how to install it and have it auto-launch.
+We provide an AutoHotKey v2 script for resonite under ./AHKv2 (Refer to AutoHotKey v2 docs for how to install it and have it auto-launch).

 This script enables keyboard & mouse focus to be swapped between Resonite, and the window manager desktop by pressing win-f.
-This is very useful for interacting with you desktop using mouse and keyboard, something you will spontaneously be interested in doing now that you have CyberFingers!
+This is very useful for interacting with you desktop using mouse and keyboard while in VR/Resonite, something you will spontaneously be interested in doing now that you have CyberFingers!
+**For a demo, checkout this video** [here](https://www.youtube.com/watch?v=dNAswHlMzls).

 ## Known Issues

 The following are know issues we are working on fixes for:
 1. Resonite RawDataTool support is incomplete, as they assume VR Controllers as datasources ... this affects objects that use them under the hood, like laser pointers.
-1. Laser noise - this can be addressed with some filtering to allow more accurate pointing
+1. Laser noise - this can be addressed with filtering adjustments to allow more accurate pointing (see above **Adjust laser filtering** under **Configuration** above).
-1. Left controller is high latency (~1s) for the first 30s-1min of booting up...
-After this warm-up period, latency becomes very usable.
-This is likely an ESP-NOW config issue.
 1. One hint specific to the SciCortex official CYBRFNGR hardware: **We don't have much data yet how strong the plug linking the ring module to the wrist module and its soldier joints are**.
 We have tried to stabilize it as much possible. **We suggest to avoid unplugging the plug**.
 Its not needed for normal use.
 If you do, do so gently, and only if the ring module needs to be replaced, or if needed for other troubleshooting or servicing.

 ## License